Safety is everything, and it all starts with wearing the right life jacket.

 - Readily accessible: each person on board should know where to find their life jackets, and they should be easy to get ahold of

-- Right Size: the appropriate size for everyone on board
+- The appropriate size for everyone on board

 What are the different types of life jackets?

-Life jackets — which used to fall in the category of Personal Flotation Devices (PFD’s) in the states — come in several classifications that have changed and evolved.
+Life jackets — which used to fall in the category of Personal Flotation Devices (PFD’s) in the states — come in several classifications, which have changed and evolved.
 While the classification process is now different, life jackets classified by type are still allowed and approved by the Coast Guard, as long as they’re in good condition.

-By knowing the different classifications, you’ll be able to pick out the perfect life jacket for you and your needs.
+By knowing the different types of classifications, you’ll be able to pick out the perfect life jacket for you and your needs.

 Old US Life Jacket Terminology